 Rogers Communications has over 500 permanent stores, mall kiosks, and third-party retailers across the country.
-Amidst a complete corporate rebrand, we teamed up with their internal retail and brand divisions to redesign the entire consumer and employee experiences.
-Utilizing the brick and mortar strategy provided by Callison Architecture, we developed a graphic and communication strategy for every component of Rogers’ primary and secondary retail environments.
+Amidst a complete corporate rebrand, we teamed up with the internal retail and brand divisions to redesign the entire consumer experiences.
+Utilizing the brick and mortar strategy developed with Callison Architecture, we developed a graphic and communication strategy for every component of Rogers’ primary and secondary retail environments.

 A retail journey was developed for two key segments (brand communications and advertising collateral) then applied to brand guidelines for all in-store tactics.
 Every communication touch-point within the store was reviewed, redefined and redesigned with intention and clarity.
 Our strategic approach was a shift away from a technology/product driven channel and into a warmer / experiential space.

 The design approach leveraged the Rogers master brand methodology — utilizing a cool, neutral palette layering colourful, friendly brand engagement points (physical and visual) throughout the space.
 Dramatic lifestyle and editorial imagery add personality and life while supporting the shift from a technology to a lifestyle environment.
 Throughout the store is a system of print and display communication material that mimics the environmental graphics, countered with pops of the brand colour and the primary icon system.